averyinterestingusername/IR-Spotify/README.md

 # IR-Spotify

 Hello!
 Ever since I got an Infrared (IR) controller, I've wanted to make a project with it.
-At first I thought of
+After many failed ideas, I had this one, and I pursued it.

 ## Instructions

+To make this work, you need to have
+- A Raspberry Pi
+- An IR controller & receiver ([the one I'm using](https://www.dfrobot.com/product-366.html))
+- And an external speaker

-To make this work, you need a Raspberry Pi, an IR controller & receiver, and an external speaker.
-The Raspberry Pi gets input from the IR receiver (which itself gets input from the user pressing keys on the IR controller), and uses the Spotify API to execute a command based on the input.
+The IR receiver gets input from the user pressing key on the controller, which the Raspberry Pi then uses to execute a command from the Spotify API.

 ### Setup